rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

     - The namespace is like a dictionary that maps the symbol name, to the object (really, its memory)
     - Python has some rules about how to look up the name in the nested namespaces (so mojo should too)
 - `which points to some memory`: there are actually several regions of memory
-    - registers: which are in the CPU itself
+    - **registers**: which are in the CPU itself
-    - cache: with different levels of latency access
+    - **cache**: multiple levels of cache with different latency access
         - cache line: the minimum amount of memory that can be read from or written to the cache
+        - cache tag: a subset of the _physical memory_ address used as a lookup (including index, offset, and set)
+        - write policy: the policy of when to write data back to memory in a cache miss (see cache coherency)
+        - cache coherency: a problem that occurs when cache and
-    - stack: a region in memory (typically high address range depending on OS and CPU arch)
+    - **stack**: a region in memory (typically high address range depending on OS and CPU arch)
         - Since the stack is frequently accessed, it is often in the cache
         - Due to the way cache lines work, when memory is contiguous, it will also pull in "nearby" data into the cache
             - Therefore, variables in the same stack frame often get pulled into the cache as well
         - The stack grows down (when it starts at a high address)
-    - heap: a region in memory (typically low address range)
+    - **heap**: a region in memory (typically low address range)
         - One reason arrays are faster than maps/dicts is because the data is contiguous.
         - This has the benefit that data nearby data is pulled into cache
         - With maps or most data structures with pointers, the pointers to fields/values may be "far away"